 For further interpretation of what we do at Dyck Arboretum, one can turn to our vision and initiatives.
 A vision statement should further flesh out details regarding how we support our mission and the initiatives detail what we actually do to carry out that vision.
 Our vision and initiative statements are a work-in-progress, but along the way we’ll share what we have been working on and welcome your input.

-To support our mission, we have four elements in this DRAFT of our vision statement.
+To support our mission, we have four elements in this current version of our vision statement.

 Education – Introduce people to the native landscapes of Kansas, promote ecological diversity, encourage citizen science, and re-connect people to nature.